 Please also see the FAQ 15 in the Frequently Asked Questions section for more information.

-In addition to study-places covered with EM or TW scholarship the EACH programme also offers tuition-fee based study places for intake 2023.
+In addition to study-places covered with EM or TW scholarship the EACH programme also offers tuition-fee based study places.

 The EU scholarships are the following: